 - Serve smaller meat portions.
 A great way to simplify meals is to eat your dinner leftovers for lunch the next day.
 If you’re eating meat for both lunch and dinner, you only need a half serving for each meal.

-- Cook vegetarian more often.
+- Go meat-free more often.
 Try adding more vegetarian meals to your weekly dinner plan.
 For example, lentils like most pulses, are cheaper than buying meat, delicious and nutritious.

 - Eat more seafood.
 Lean fish and seafood are great meat alternatives that can be a great way to eat well for less when buying frozen.